 Best Mac email client for people who value features over simplicity

-If you have an Office 365 subscription, you're already paying for Microsoft Outlook—including the Mac version.
+If you have a personal Microsoft 365 subscription or use it for work, you already have Microsoft Outlook—including the Mac version.
 That should be reason enough to give Microsoft's full-fat email client a go, since it works with Microsoft accounts, Gmail, iCloud, and Yahoo!
 Mail, as well as standard IMAP and POP3 email addresses.
-Outlook recently launched a "New Outlook," which feels much more modern than you might remember.
-They also still offer the familiar design you remember from years past, if that's what you prefer.

 Like most Microsoft Office-branded products, Outlook includes excellent support for mail templates.
 Use Microsoft's included templates or design your own so you can roll them out time and time again.
 And many of the modern email features that have emerged over the past few years haven't escaped Microsoft's gaze either: follow-up reminders, delayed sending, email scheduling, and support for SVG graphics, to name a few.

 Outlook delivers all of these mail features, plus a calendar, chat, task manager, and note-taking.
-You can even create Office 365 groups right in Outlook.
-If you take an "everything including the kitchen sink" approach to email, Outlook is the client for you.
+You can even create Microsoft 365 groups right in Outlook.
+If you take an "everything including the kitchen sink" approach to email (or are just obliged to use it professionally), Outlook is the client for you.

-Best Mac email client for writing plaintext and Markdown-compliant emails
+Best Mac email client for fast, free, and featured-filled email

-There's a lot here, even in the free version, and paying users get read receipts, a sidebar with contact information and social media links, and even link tracking.
-Check it out, especially if you were once a fan of Nylas Mail—this is the reincarnation of that product.
+There's a lot to like here, especially with the free version.
+Paying users get some quality of life improvements, read receipts, a sidebar with contact information and social media links, and even link tracking, but at $8/month, it's a steep ask.
+Check out the free version first, especially if you were once a fan of Nylas Mail—this is the reincarnation of that product.

-This article was originally published in March 2019, and has since been updated by Justin Pot.
+This article was originally published in March 2019 by Tim Brookes and has since had contributions from Justin Pot.